-This part explains the origin of the CCHA's creation and authorization, the general structure of the organization, and the relationship between the CCHA Board and staff.
+This section explains the origin of the CCHA's creation and authorization, the general structure of the organization, and the relationship between the Board and the staff.

 1-I.B.
 ORGANIZATION AND STRUCTURE OF THE CCHA

 The Section 8 tenant-based Housing Choice Voucher (HCV) assistance program is funded by the federal government and administered by the Corpus Christi Housing Authority for the jurisdiction of City of Corpus Christi / County of Nueces.